- Course Catalog

 RaiseMe is a platform that helps 9-12th grade students prepare for college by earning micro-scholarships for their achievements in high school.
 With over 250 colleges and universities offering RaiseMe scholarships, CodeHS is excited to partner with RaiseMe to provide students on CodeHS unparalleled opportunities to earn scholarships.

-This course will prepare students for the multiple choice AP Computer Science in Java examination.
+This course will prepare students for the multiple choice and free response question AP® Computer Science A examination.
 Each lesson comes with quizzes to test essential knowledge for the AP Exam.
-Each unit includes a cumulative AP style multiple choice exam to test understanding of the concepts in the unit, and provide immediate feedback to the student.
+Each unit includes a cumulative AP style multiple choice exam to test understanding of the concepts in the unit, as well as practice FRQ problems to familiarize students with the format of the exam.

 What do you Learn?

-Students will be able to create programs like these after completing the CodeHS AP Computer Science in Java course:Battleship Mad Libs Pokemon
+Students will be able to create programs like these after completing the CodeHS AP® Computer Science A course:Battleship Mad Libs Pokemon

 "We are using codehs in our programming course, so far it is phenomenal.
 My students are very engaged and are learning a full load.
 We are trying out the AP Java curriculum.
 I am a first year programming teacher and this really has helped me understanding the scope and sequence of an accelerated curriculum."